-The intent of the City's General Plan Land Use Element and the DVSP has been to encourage a walkable, mixed use village atmosphere along Foothill Boulevard, the City's primary commercial corridor.
+The intent of the City's General Plan Land Use Element and the DVSP has been to encourage a walkable, mixed use village atmosphere along Foothill Boulevard.
 Promoting housing in mixed use areas via mixed use and stand-alone residential development also supports use of transit, bicycling, and walking as alternatives to the use of a personal automobile, which is beneficial to a broad spectrum of residents who depend on or choose alternative modes of transportation.